jlouis/etorrent/WW3.md

 Assigning the result of a case expression and later matching on that is preferrable since it helps communicate the purpose of the case statement.

-# Saving lines of code
+# Do not be clever

 Saving lines of code by nesting expressions or being clever with formatting will make anyone who is reading your code have to second